What Is Market Intelligence and Why Does It Matter?

 How do you set up effective sales intelligence?

-Automate the detection of intent signals (executive appointments, fundraising, hiring), monitor your competitors via LinkedIn, and set up alerts on legal publications.
-Sales intelligence tools like Rodz centralize these sources.
+Automate the detection of intent signals: executive appointments, fundraising rounds, hiring campaigns.
+Monitor competitors via LinkedIn and set up alerts on legal publications.
+Tools like Rodz centralize these sources so your team isn’t doing it manually across a dozen tabs.

 What is the difference between monitoring and intent signals?